 From the Amazon to Indonesia, wildfires are occurring more frequently and in greater size and intensity.
 During a wildfire, firefighters are exposed to many toxins including carbon monoxide, benzene, and sulphur dioxide.
 The Prometeo solution includes a health device approximately the size of an iPhone that straps to the firefighter’s arm and has multiple sensors that measure key variables, like temperature, humidity, and smoke concentration.

 The values from the device are collected and transmitted over the network to an IoT platform, where the data is processed by an IBM Watson-based machine learning model.
 This model distills the information into a simple color-coded status on the Prometeo dashboard that the fire command center can use to monitor the health of firefighters and pull them from the field if their health is in danger.

-Whether you are a technologist interested in further developing the Prometeo solution or other organization interested in helping deploy this technology, there are multiple ways you can get involved.
+Whether you are a technologist interested in further developing the Prometeo solution or an organization interested in helping deploy this technology, there are multiple ways you can get involved.